Manish3501/A_Domain-Generalized_Deep_Learning_Framework_for_Cross-Dataset_Water-Stress-Detection-from-Crop-Leaf/README.md

 tomato photograph, a field maize image, and a 48×48 pixel array will always retain some domain-identifiable characteristics.
-The partial suppression achieved was sufficient for the backbone to learn stress features that generalise across all three domains, as confirmed by the 97.32% combined test accuracy.
+The partial suppression achieved was sufficient for the backbone to learn stress features that generalize across all three domains, as confirmed by the 97.32% combined test accuracy.

 ---